sirisian/ecmascript-class-member-modifiers/README.md

 }
 ```

-## Using public, private, and static together
+## Example using public, private, and static together

-Because this can access any modifier there's a consistent syntax.

 ```js
 class A